Today, I’m going to share the Amway 9 CORE steps. These are the “steps to success” in Amway, as taught by many successful Amway Diamonds.

 One of the first lessons my upline Platinum taught me was the Amway 9 CORE Steps.
 The steps were typed up in a little booklet (like a pocket calendar) that I was given when I first joined the business.
+I was told that if I followed these steps, I would be achieve success in the Amway business.

 Amway 9 CORE Steps

-- Attend all functions
+- Attend All Functions

 - Show the Plan